martinvonz/jj/README.md

 concurrent operations happened.

-I added the operation log as a solution for the problem of making concurrent repo edit safe.
+I added the operation log as a solution for the problem of making concurrent repo edits safe.
 When the repo is loaded, it is loaded at a particular operation, which provides an immutable view of the repo.
 For a caller of the library to start making changes, they then have to start a transaction.
-Once they are done making changes to the transaction, they commit.
+Once they are done making changes to the transaction, they commit the transaction.
 The operation object is then created.
 This step cannot fail (except if the file system runs out of space or such).
 Pointers to the heads of the operation DAG are kept as files in a directory (the filename is the operation id).
 When a new operation object has been created, its operation id is added to the directory.
 The transaction's base operation id is then removed from that directory.
 If concurrent operations happened, there would be multiple new operation ids in the directory and only one base operation id would have been removed.
 If a reader sees the repo in this state, it will attempt to merge the views and create a new operation with multiple parents.
 If there are conflicts, the user will have to resolve it (I haven't implemented that yet).

 As a nice side-effect of adding the operation log to solve the concurrent-edits problem, we get some very useful UX features.
 Many UX features come from mapping